ZedThree/HPCAcademyFortran/Fortran.md

 startFrom=5 startLine=5 endLine=14}
 ```

+- Due to Fortran being case insensitive, type names can accidentally
+  clash with variable names
+    - Hence my personal preference for `_type` suffix
 - Note: `velocity` is probably better off as a 1D array in real code!

 ## Derived types -- example continued

 - Now only have to pass one parameter to `kinetic_energy`:

 ```{include=examples/basic_types.f90 .numberLines .Fortran
 startFrom=25 startLine=25 endLine=33}